WHY DEATH AND DYING?

 But, what if they were truly informed choices?
 Would it make a difference?
 We think it would and so that is what we aim to do.
 That is why we want to talk about death and dying.
 So that people can make informed decisions because they know their rights and options, know what choices are actually theirs to make and can make them based on real and transparent knowledge of the death care industry.

 For a long time much of this knowledge has been shrouded in a sense of mystery.
-There are some wonderful funeral directors out there who personally will go above and beyond to help a family they are looking after – it is a humbling thing to be invited into a family at a vulnerable time and many of the good directors feel the weight of this space, but the reality is, the funeral industry has perpetuated the mystery and taboo around death by orchestrating their services in such a way that has resulted in many of the decisions and power being taken away from the families.
-And the families are often none the wiser, or they are made to feel as though it is easier – or their only choice.
+There are some wonderful funeral directors out there who will personally go above and beyond to help a family they are looking after – it is a humbling thing to be invited into a family at a vulnerable time and many of the good directors feel the weight of this space.
+It is equally true that the funeral industry has perpetuated the mystery and taboo around death by orchestrating their services in such a way that has resulted in many of the decisions and power being taken away from the families; the families are often none the wiser, or they are made to feel as though it is easier to go the standard route– or their only choice.